icon 1

 Path Norse Gods, Norse Religion and Paganism

 Viking heritage become more and more popular in our days.
-Such TV Shows as Vikings or multiple Marvel movies make people wonder who are Viking Gods like Odin, Thor, Loki, and who else is part of the Norse pantheon.
+Such TV Shows as Vikings or multiple Marvel movies make people wonder who are Viking gods like Odin, Thor, Loki, and who else is part of the Norse pantheon.
 Moreover, different artifacts such as runes and other graphical symbols raise even more questions.

 Norse pantheon Gods are more than myths characters

 Gods from Norse mythology are much more than just characters from popular movies or stories.
-While dedicated small groups and individuals maintained relations with Norse pantheon Gods, in general, they have been almost forgotten and prohibited for multiple centuries, but they are alive and following people’s civilization, and its evolution.
+While dedicated small groups and individuals maintained relations with Norse pantheon gods, in general, they have been almost forgotten and prohibited for multiple centuries, but they are alive and following people’s civilization, and its evolution.
 Times have changed and in our days most people are free to explore things that have been prohibited just a couple of centuries or even several decades ago.
-Norse Gods are open to open-minded people with a true passion for learning about them.
+Norse gods are open to open-minded people with a true passion for learning about them.
 These days, they are not dedicated to Norse territories only, though we respect Norse tradition and the territories it originally comes from.
-Nowadays, people from different regions and territories can learn about Norse Gods and establish their own way of communicating with them.
-The known communities that practice communications and relations with Norse Gods include but are not limited to community groups known as Asatru, Vanatru, Rokkur, Heathenry, and more.
+Nowadays, people from different regions and territories can learn about Norse gods and establish their own way of communicating with them.
+The known communities that practice communications and relations with Norse gods include but are not limited to community groups known as Asatru, Vanatru, Rokkur, Heathenry, and more.

 Build your connections